 Snowpeak Hozuki Lantern

-We absolutely love the simple, clean design and superior functionality of this Japanese outdoor company, and the battery-powered Hozuki Lantern is one of the best examples of the brand’s workmanship.
-One of its coolest features is the Candle Mode, which interplays with ambient wind and sound to create a soft flickering glow; when the surrounding space falls silent, the lantern automatically shifts into energy-saving Sleep Mode.
+We absolutely love the simplicity, clean design, and superior functionality of this battery-powered Hozuki Lantern.
+One of its coolest features is the "candle mode," which interplays between ambient winds and sounds to create a soft flickering glow.
+And when the surrounding space falls silent, the lantern automatically shifts into an energy-saving "sleep mode."

 Big Agnes mtnGLO Tent & Camp Lights